sawcce/taskapp/README.md

 Task-Apparatus (taskaratus) is a tool to automate running CLIs and other tasks so you can build, iterate and ship your projects faster.

+It can act as a build system, task automation pipeline, etc...
+Taskapp uses python as its implementation language and the language is also used for defining tasks.

 ## Features
 Taskapp provides you with the tools to automate boring tasks.
 That's why it gives you the following tools: